LiterallyTheOne/Pytorch_Tutorial/note.md

 * Find a better linear model for IRIS

-* in 5-train, explain that the train loss is decreasing but validation is random
+* In 5-train, explain that the train loss is decreasing but validation is random
 * Copy the latest output to 5-train

+* Don't forget `ReLU`